Updated on March 20th, 2020 by Josh Arnold

 Molson Coors has fallen behind the trends in the U.S. beer industry, specifically the craft beer boom.
 There is a great deal of growth taking place for smaller breweries that produce craft beers.
 Molson Coors has a relatively small group of craft beers in its portfolio, which is a big reason for its lack of growth in recent periods.

-And, Molson Coors has the most attractive valuation of the major brewers.
-Molson Coors stock trades for a price-to-earnings ratio of 12.2, based on 2019 earnings-per-share estimates.
-We view fair value as a price-to-earnings ratio of 15.0, which means Molson Coors stock could generate returns of 4.2% per year just from expansion of its valuation multiple.
+Molson Coors has one of the most attractive valuation of the major alcohol stocks.
+Molson Coors stock trades for a price-to-earnings ratio of 10.5, based on 2020 earnings-per-share estimates that have been reduced due to the projected impact of the coronavirus outbreak.
+We view fair value as a price-to-earnings ratio of 14.0, which means Molson Coors stock could generate returns of 5.9% per year just from expansion of its valuation multiple.

-In addition, we expect Molson Coors to generate annual earnings growth of 5% per year, and the stock has a 2.7% dividend yield.
-We expect total returns of approximately 12% per year, making Molson Coors the alcoholic stock with the highest expected returns.
+In addition, we expect Molson Coors to generate annual earnings growth of 5% per year, and the stock has a 5.6% dividend yield.
+We expect total returns of approximately 15% per year, making Molson Coors a buy.